nourajazbeh/task-today/README.md

 # Task_Today

-This project is a simple To-Do list where we can perform simple operations like
+This project is a simple To-Do list using Bootstrap, PHP and JS It can perform simple operations like

 => Create a new Task.
 => Read all the tasks that are created.